EdgarChang/COMP520-Compiler-Design/desc/part4/README.md

 **Important**: the marking will be done using a series of automated tests as in part III.
 Your mark will be a function of the number of tests your compiler compiles correctly.
-However, we will also do a manual inspection of your code to verify that you are using liveness analysis and Chaitin algorithm for register allocation.
+However, we will also do a manual inspection of your code to verify that you are using liveness analysis, Chaitin algorithm for register allocation and have implemented the optimization described in the last step.
 If you do not implement the algorithm below and instead simply use the naive register allocator as for part III, you will score 0 for this part.

 ## 1. Building Control-Flow Graph (CFG)